hectorcorrea/fedora4/README.md

 	ruby furl.rb get http://localhost:8080/rest/objectX
 	ruby furl.rb createds http://localhost:8080/rest/objectX/datasetY "some text"

+Notice that we always pass the full URL (including `http://localhost:8080/rest`) to the object to fetch or save.

 furl is NOT a cURL replacement, it's more a toy to get started.